 There’s a clean window on the front of the dry bag that comes in handy if you want to see inside it or if you need to use your phone without taking it out.

 I also find the actual bag spacious and handy to carry.
 It’s lightweight, so it’s not an inconvenience if I am already carrying my kayak and other camping gear down a trail or boat ramp.
 I can also choose to carry it by the handle on top or the detachable shoulder strap.

 Both the handle and strap are padded, so I’ve never had an issue with blisters or even redness from the strap rubbing against my skin if I’m in a bikini or a tank top.
 If I need to take off the adjustable strap, I can just unclip it from the plastic ring beside the handle.

 I’m a big fan of bright colors because it makes it easier to find my dry bags for kayaking.
 (Especially if I drop it in the water.)
-Knowing that the dry bag is made of 500 D PVC holds up nice and the fact that it has a 5-year warranty, also makes me feel better about keeping my valuable stuff inside it.
+Knowing that the dry bag is made of 500 D PVC material holds up nice, and the fact that it has a 5-year warranty also makes me feel better about keeping my valuable stuff inside it.